abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 "Nibbana is the cessation of becoming."

-So we need to use our time here to not only develop service and generosity—which is so important to communal living and harmony—but also to pay attention to our formal meditation practice—sitting and walking—and the ability to put things down.
+So we need to use our time here to not only develop service and generosity---which is so important to communal living and harmony---but also to pay attention to our formal meditation practice---sitting and walking---and the ability to put things down.

 # Cultivating the Perception of the Present Moment